HOW TO LEVEL YOUR LAWN: A GUIDE

 Reasons for uneven lawn

 Before you level your lawn, you should find out the reason for the unevenness.
-If, for example, a disrupted water drain is the cause, you must first solve this main cause before levelling your lawn.
+If, for example, a disrupted water drain is the cause, you must first solve this main cause before leveling your lawn.

 Reason Explanation